KadirTarti/calculator/README.md

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.

+## Contributing & Collaborate 💪

+All contributions from different perspectives greatly enrich my projects!
+Whether you have new project ideas or contributions to improve my current projects, all contributions are invaluable.
+Feel free to open a topic or submit a pull request with your suggested changes to start a dialogue about your thoughts.
+Every contribution plays a vital role in my progress. so thank you for being an integral part of my community!

 <p align="center"> 💻 *Always improve yourself* 💻 </p>